SaturnSeries/saturn.chat/README.md

 ### Current Development Highlights

 - [ ] **Innovative Maze Navigation**
+  - [x] Maze generation
+  - [ ] Starting and Finish points
+  - [ ] Display maze
+  - [ ] Display maze with Fog of war
-  - Building foundational AI to guide users through a labyrinth of narrative choices and interactive storytelling.
+  - [ ] Building foundational AI to guide users through a labyrinth of narrative choices and interactive storytelling.

 - [ ] **Advanced API for Seamless Integration**
   - Developing an API that connects AutoGen's powerful backend with Saturn.chat's frontend, facilitating deep and immersive story interactions.